TROY (TROY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TROY Historical Price

-According to the latest data gathered on TROY live price page, the current price of TROY is 0.00030219USD.
-The circulating supply of TROY(TROY) is 10.00B TROY , giving it a market capitalization of $3.02M.
+According to the latest data gathered on TROY live price page, the current price of TROY is 0.00017971USD.
+The circulating supply of TROY(TROY) is 10.00B TROY , giving it a market capitalization of $1.80M.

 The TROY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TROY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.